raguay/MyLaunchBarActions/README.md

 This action is triggered by **ft-bookmark**.
 It will prompt you with a list of actions: **go to bookmark**, **make bookmark**, **remove bookmard**, or **install bookmark activator**.

 The **make-bookmark** requires you to add a text to set as the title for the bookmark.
 Therefore, type **mark|This is my title** will get the current location in the topmost FoldingText document and remember it with the title **This is my title**.
 The **|** tells the script that the next item is the title.
+The **make-bookmark** also lease the URI in the clipboard.

+The **get-bookmark-UIR** will simple get the URI for the current location in the current FoldingText document and place it in the clipboard.
+You can then paste it in to another application or document.
+Great for making jump to lists.

 In order to go to a bookmark, the **bookmark activator** has to be ran at least once on your system.
 This will add a special URI handler for FoldingText bookmarks.